What’s in a Gibson Cocktail?

 On the vermouth side of things, you’re after one thing: It’s got to be dry!
-The classic Gibson cocktail is all about those mouth-watering savory flavors.
+The classic Gibson Cocktail is all about those mouth-watering savoury flavours.
 So, we chose Cinzano Extra Dry Vermouth to get that perfectly subtle umami balance.
 It has a crisp and slightly bitter finish that blends beautifully with the gin and onion.
 Delicious!

 If you’re planning on impressing your friends with this trendy Gibson cocktail, here are a few tricks to keep up your sleeve.